-11. Discontinued Contract - Funding is reduced to reflect the discontinuation of a training contract.
+10. Discontinued Contract - Funding is reduced to reflect the discontinuation of a training contract.
 (General Fund-State)

-12. Hub Home Model - Funding is provided for a community-based organization to provide training and technical assistance to CA in developing five Hub Home models in DSHS Region 2.
+11. Hub Home Model - Funding is provided for a community-based organization to provide training and technical assistance to CA in developing five Hub Home models in DSHS Region 2.
 The Hub Home model of foster care delivery is designed to improve child outcomes, support foster children and families, and ensure that children are placed in the least restrictive placement feasible.
 (General Fund-State)

-13. Improving Child Care Quality - Funding is provided to improve the quality of subsidized child care.
-The Department of Social and Health Services (DSHS) shall provide a 2.0 percent base rate increases to all subsidized child care providers.
+12. Improving Child Care Quality - Funding is provided to improve the quality of subsidized child care.
+The Department of Social and Health Services (DSHS) shall provide a 2.0 percent base rate increase to all subsidized child care providers.
 In addition, DSHS shall provide an additional 2.0 percent increase to all providers who achieve level 2 or above in the Early Achievers quality rating and improvement system.
 These rate increases take effect September 1, 2013.
 (General Fund-State, General Fund-Federal)

-14. Performance-Based Contracting - Funding is provided for CA to plan the implementation of performance-based contracts for family support and related services.
+13. Performance-Based Contracting - Funding is provided for CA to plan the implementation of performance-based contracts for family support and related services.
 (General Fund-State)

-15. FAR Caseload Savings - A 30 percent decline in foster care placements is anticipated for cases referred to the FAR pathway in the final six months of FY 2015.
+14. FAR Caseload Savings - A 30 percent decline in foster care placements is anticipated in the final six months of FY 2015 due to FAR implementation.
+FAR is expected to reduce the forecasted foster care caseload by safely avoiding the need for out-of-home placements.
 The resulting General Fund-State caseload savings are transferred to the Child & Family Reinvestment Account in Section 8 of the budget and are used to serve additional FAR families.
 (General Fund-State, General Fund-Federal)

-16. Extended Foster Care - Staff and funding are provided for Engrossed Second Substitute Senate Bill 5405 (extended foster care).
-Extended foster care services will be available to eligible youth who have an open dependency case at age 18 and are participating in a program or activity designed to promote employment or reduce barriers to employment.
+15. Extended Foster Care - Staff and funding are provided for Engrossed Second Substitute Senate Bill 5405 (extended foster care).
+Extended foster care services are expanded to eligible youth who have an open dependency case at age 18 and are participating in a program or activity designed to promote employment or reduce barriers to employment.
 (General Fund-State, General Fund-Federal)

-17. Powell Fatality Team - Funding is provided for Substitute Senate Bill 5315 (Powell Fatality Team), which implements recommendations made in the Child Fatality Review of the Powell case.
-This includes funding for initial and ongoing domestic violence training for social workers.
+16. Powell Fatality Team - Funding is provided for Substitute Senate Bill 5315 (Powell Fatality Team), which implements recommendations made in the Child Fatality Review of the Powell case.
+Funding will be used for initial and ongoing domestic violence training for CA social workers.
+(General Fund-State, General Fund-Federal)

-18. New Step M for Classified-Yr 1 Impl - Funding is provided in agency budgets for classified employees who have been at their top step for at least six years to move to a new top step during FY 2014.
+17. New Step M for Classified-Yr 1 Impl - Funding is provided in agency budgets for classified employees who have been at their top step for at least six years to move to a new top step during FY 2014.
 A new top step was included as part of several 2011-13 collective bargaining agreements.
 (General Fund-State, Other Funds)

-19. New Step M for Classified-Yr 2 Impl - A new top step is included in several 2013-15 collective bargaining agreements.
+18. New Step M for Classified-Yr 2 Impl - A new top step is included in several 2013-15 collective bargaining agreements.
 Funding is provided for additional classified employees to move to the new top step during FY 2015.
 The increase would affect those who reach six years at the current top step during FY 2015 and were not yet eligible for the increase during FY 2014.
 (General Fund-State, Other Funds)